TITLES AND

 Boomer leaves Mike in Timmy's care when he goes to visit his aunt and uncle—but Mike's favorite ball may be his undoing.
 Boomer: Todd Ferrell.
 Al: Hal Taggart.

-• Note: In the scene where Timmy is blowing bubbles, "Spook" is again playing Lassie.
-Again, check the sixth season page.
+• Note: In the opening scene where Timmy is blowing bubbles, "Spook" is again playing Lassie.
+Again, check sixth season page.
+Uncle Petrie does not appear in this episode.

 »» Sixth Season «« Fourth Season •• Episode Guide Contents Page